fengyuanyang/katacoda-scenarios/seleniumgrid/step1.md

-## About download video Project
+## About vidwo node Project
 Project refer to [selenium-video-node](https://github.com/aimmac23/selenium-video-node)

-This Jar provides serveral servlets and Proxy
+This Jar(selenium-video-node) provides serveral servlets and Proxy
 1. VideoRecordingControlServlet - used in Node
 	* Start Recording
 	* Stop Recording